Growing and harvesting eels

 The eels are then sorted into different sizes using a grading tray, and placed in holding tanks for several days without feed to purge their stomachs.
 They are then chilled and packed into strong plastic bags with just enough water to ensure that their skin remains moist.
 The bags are then filled with oxygen and transported to the market.

-- You will need to discuss technical and licensing aspects of any proposed aquaculture venture with staff from Fisheries Queensland and the Department of Environment and Heritage Protection before proceeding with site selection, design and, where applicable, land purchase.
+- You will need to discuss technical and licensing aspects of any proposed aquaculture venture with staff from Fisheries Queensland and the Department of Environment and Science before proceeding with site selection, design and, where applicable, land purchase.